PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 userland_payload:
 ```

-With all this in mind, I then pulled down the python exploit script and shellcode and assembled the latter with nasm as a flat binary; then I generated an unstaged tcp reverse shell for windows as a payload, also a flat binary and joined the contents contents into a single `sc_joined.bin` payload.
+With all this in mind, I then pulled down the python exploit script and shellcode and assembled the latter with nasm as a flat binary.
+Then I generated an unstaged tcp reverse shell for windows as a payload, also a flat binary, and joined the contents contents into a single `sc_joined.bin` payload.
 One pointless thing to note is I added an arbitrary nop sled to the payload.
 This could have been left out.

 ```bash
 root@kali:~/ctf/scans# cd ../